dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/slides/draft-bogineni-dmm-slides.md

 The document discusses the ability to introduce several approaches for mobility management, some able to provide anchor-less mobility management, useful in some of the mentioned use cases.

+The user plane architectures for UPF connectivity fall into two broad categories:

+- Interworking
+  - This model uses GWs.
+  - UPFs and 3GPP control remain unchanged.
+  - 3GPP user plane becomes an overlay on top of the new user plane.
+  - GWs convert GTP traffic to underlying user plane format.

+- Integrated
+  - In this model UPFs transmit/receive packet in accordance with the new user plane format.
+  - UPFs and 3GPP control are modified.
+  - 3GPP and transport user plane are collapsed into one user plane.

+The draft also made an attempt to classify different approaches based on forwarding and mobility paradigm The following shows the first pass at such a classification which still requires further study.

 - Locator-based
     - Tunnelling
     - 3GPP / GTP-U